dream-num/obsidian-univer/readme.md

 ### How to perfect the plugin

-Univer team is so glad that u can join and help us perfect the plugin and the Univer ecology, You have many ways to join and help us.
+Univer team is so glad that you can join and help us perfect the plugin and the Univer ecology, You have many ways to join and help us.
-- Clone the repository and `pnpm i` then `pnpm dev` or `pnpm build`, so that you can prefect the univer-plugin.
+- Clone the repository and `pnpm i` then `pnpm dev` or `pnpm build` so that you can perfect the Univer-plugin.
-- You can create Univer plugins in the community which you want.
-You can concat us so that we can help u publicity the Univer plugins in the Univer community.
+- You can create Univer plugins in the community that you want.
+You can contact us so that we can help you publish the Univer plugins in the Univer community.

 ### Screenshots
 ![doc](assets/doc.jpg)